Honor Courses

 Credits 4

 This course is designed for science and engineering students.
 Topics covered in Physics 121 include vectors, Newtonian mechanics, heat and thermodynamics.
-This Honors section will have additional requirements that may include extra or expanded assignments, projects or modified assessments.
+This Honors section has additional requirements that may include extra or expanded assignments, projects or modified assessments.

 RG 203H: Spirituality Across Cultures